 RALEIGH, N.C.: It's hard enough to write good songs, but even harder to write good songs that can stand up to an off-kilter delivery.
 Ashley Stove specializes in the latter, constructing angular punk/pop songs that zig in all the places you'd expect them to zag.
 The band has been together for four years, with bloodlines connecting it to some of the most distinguished orbits in the acclaimed Raleigh/Durham/Chapel Hill triangle.
 Bassist Jennifer Walker (a veteran of the late, lamented Erectus Monotone) and guitarist Ben Barwick are also part-time members of Portastatic, Superchunk leader Mac McCaughan's side project.
-After a series of singles, Ashley Stove made its own full-length debut this fall with indie label Jesus Christ Records.
+After a series of singles, Ashley Stove made its own full-length debut this fall with "Four Finger Moon" on the local indie label Jesus Christ Records.
+Jerry Kee (drummer for Interscope act Dish) and Caleb Southern (whose credits include Ben Folds Five, Southern Culture On The Skids, and Flat Duo Jets) produced the 14 songs on "Four Finger Moon," which has all of Ashley

-"Four Finger Moon" on the local